LUKSO-Builders-Association/LBA-Public-Collab/Meeting-Notes/Meeting-6.md

   - Marcus - Develop a list of companies that we could potentially target
   - Sage - Work on fundraising packages
   - Fawn - Office hours brainstorming/planning
-  - ETH - Draw attention to the discussion forums on the github repo
+  - Fawn will speak to Jean to see if he can participate in the meetings once a month.

 ---